BaselLaserMouse/ast_model/docs/model.md

-# Model description
+---
+title: ASt model description
+bibliography: references.bib
+link-citations: true
+csl: council-of-science-editors-alphabetical.csl
+css: style.css
+---

 There are several approaches for dealing with neuropil contamination, the most common involve subtracting the surrounding neuropil fluorescence from each ROI with a scale factor determined by linear regression or hand-picked manually.

-We fit both ROI and surround fluorescence to asymmetric Student-t (ASt) distributions, whose mean was determined by a common neuropil signal contributing to both ROI and surrounding fluorescence:
+We fit both ROI and surround fluorescence to asymmetric Student-t (ASt) distributions [@Zhu2010], whose mean was determined by a common neuropil signal contributing to both ROI and surrounding fluorescence:

 \begin{align}